Modern slavery statement

 As an organisation, we put the wellbeing of our customers and colleagues at centre of what we do.
 Therefore, we have put the following measures in place to ensure we respond effectively to modern slavery risk that may arise.

-Platform has conducted a thorough risk assessment and we have identified areas within the business where the highest risk of modern slavery exists, including procurement, HR, and customer facing roles, such as our Property Care team.
+Platform has conducted a thorough risk assessment and we have identified areas within the business where the highest risk of modern slavery exists, including procurement, Contracting, HR, and customer facing roles, such as our Property Care team.

 3. Due Diligence Processes